 It can be daunting, trying to find the right solution to your eyesight problems.
 There are so many options available and a range of consultants and hospitals ready to help, so what do you chose?

-To help you make a well informed choice we have put together the key points of Blade Free LASIK laser eye surgery to put your mind at ease.
+To help you make a well-informed choice we have put together the key points of Blade Free LASIK laser eye surgery.

 Firstly, what is LASIK?